ozguaman/java-projects/java-shop-system-console-app/README.md

-19.10.2024:
+# DEV LOG

+- **19.10.2024**
-	I published this project in GitHub.
+  - I published this project in GitHub.

-21.10.2024:
+- **20.10.2024**
-	I added this log file so i noted my progress.
+  - I added this log file so i noted my progress.
-	I added while loops so i make program running continuousyl.
+  - I added while loops so i make program running continuousyl.
-	I make product list like a table.
+  - I make product list like a table.